heltonmc/LightPropagation.jl/README.md

 ```
 Again, we are limited by the precision of the besselroots in our calculation.
 Utilizing double precision we are not able to generate fluence values below the machine precision `~2.2e-16`.
 If you want values lower than this you can use quad precision calculation to generate lower values.
 This occurs in the time-domain much more frequently than the spatial domain at long times and high absorption values.

-Performance notes: For the best performance you will need to start julia in your terminal with multiple threads.
-See [this page] (https://docs.julialang.org/en/v1/manual/multi-threading/) for help.
+#Performance notes#: For the best performance you will need to start julia in your terminal with multiple threads.
+See https://docs.julialang.org/en/v1/manual/multi-threading/ for start up help.

 #### Forward Simulation